oxuva/long-term-tracking-benchmark/README.md

 If the object is predicted `absent`, then the score and the rectangle will not be used.

 ## 4. How to use the evaluation server
-Since the annotations for the test set are secret, in order to evaluate your tracker and produce plots similar to the one in our paper you need to submit the raw prediction csv files to our [evaluation server](https://competitions.codalab.org/competitions/19529#participate), hosted on CodaLab.
+Since the annotations for the test set are secret, in order to evaluate your tracker and produce plots similar to the one in our paper you need to submit the raw prediction csv files to our [evaluation server (link todo)](https://competitions.codalab.org/competitions/19529#participate), hosted on CodaLab.

-- subscribe
+- Subscribe to CodaLab
-- join competition
+- Join OxUvA long-term tracking competition
-- you can experiment submitting dev set
+- You can experiment submitting a zip file with the results of dev set
+- When you are ready, submit a zip file with the csv results of the test set.
+Notice there is a limit (TODO)
-- submit test, notice there is a limit (TODO) (you might need to hit refresh to understand if submission succeeded)
+- (you might need to hit refresh to understand if submission succeeded)
-- download the results
+- Download the results

 ## 5. How to generate the plots

-- you can either get last SOTA snapshot from TODO or get the paper results from TODO
-- ...text below...
-- produce plots that can go on your paper

-Obtain the up-to-date predictions of other trackers on the `dev` set from [this Google drive directory](https://drive.google.com/drive/folders/1dTZE4BrHIbLx0QiPkGLfGcqryYPKdveT).
+First, get the results of other trackers to compare against.
+This page contains several snapshots. `eccv18` indicates the set of methods present with our paper, `<year>-<month>` are successive snapshots.
-These files can be downloaded on the command line using [`gdrive`](https://github.com/prasmussen/gdrive).
+(These files can be downloaded on the command line using [`gdrive`](https://github.com/prasmussen/gdrive).)

 Extract the predictions in the repository directory.
 ```bash
 cd long-term-tracking-benchmark/